godotengine/godot-docs/classes/class_boneconstraint3d.rst

 :ref:`ReferenceType<enum_BoneConstraint3D_ReferenceType>` **REFERENCE_TYPE_NODE** = ``1``

 The reference target is a :ref:`Node3D<class_Node3D>`.
-In this case, the reference target spaces is model space.
+In this case, the reference target space is model space.

-In other words, the reference target's coordinates are treated as if it were placed directly under :ref:`Skeleton3D<class_Skeleton3D>` which parent of the **BoneConstraint3D**.
+In other words, the reference target's coordinates are treated as if it was placed directly under the :ref:`Skeleton3D<class_Skeleton3D>` parent of the **BoneConstraint3D**.

 .. rst-class:: classref-section-separator